ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 Our reservation has been assigned a job ID.
-Our reservation should be visible on the drawgantt of the site we're currently logged onto.
+Our reservation should be visible on the drawgantt of the site we're currently logged into.
 It may not have started yet, so it may be worth checking our reservation's state with the `oarstat` command:

 ```bash